In this article:

 4. Keep your nails clean and properly filed

-You could accidentally scratch yourself with a broken nail.
+You could accidentally scratch yourself with a broken nail, so it is important to keep them properly trimmed and filed.
 When cutting your fingernails and toenails, take care not to injure the surrounding skin.

 5. Avoid smoking and drinking